santagaz/forcer/README.md

 # Forcer
-forcer is a ruby gem designed to help force.com developers who utilize git and proper development process that includes:
+forcer is a ruby command line application and gem designed to help force.com developers who utilize git and proper development process that includes:

 1. every developer should have a separate dev_org\dev_sandbox
 2. code reviews
 3. parallel development of multiple features by a single developer

 This project is inspired by metaforce.
 It turned out to be easier to start my own project after trying to understand how metaforce is written and attempting to contribute into it.
 So after days of reading metaforces code and trying to understand, how